josueahadi/big3-construction/TESTING_GUIDE.md

 SELECT COUNT(*) AS total_workers FROM workers;
 ```

-If any counts are 0, you need to run your Phase 1 data population scripts first.
+If any counts are 0, you need to run the data population scripts first.

 ---